 In a tummy tuck procedure for just the lower abdomen, an incision is made from one hipbone across to the other one.
-If both the upper and lower abdomen require tightening (as can often be the case following one or more pregnancy), an additional incision is made around the belly button.
+If both the upper and lower abdomen require tightening (as can often be the case following one or more pregnancies), an additional incision is made around the belly button.

 What Should I Do to Keep My Stomach Flat after Recovery from a Tummy Tuck?

 Once patients have gone through the initial healing phase of a tummy tuck procedure and had all surgical drains removed (generally by about four to six weeks after the procedure), they can start working on strengthening the abdominal muscles to improve posture, maintain results from the procedure, and guard against further abdominal sagging.
 Dr. Marin recommends that patients have a regular routine of core-strengthening activities, such as Pilates, weight training, or yoga.
-Of course, patients should also follow a sensible, balanced diet that is low in fat and high in fruits, vegetables, and whole grains.
+Of course, patients should also follow a sensible, balanced diet low in fat and high in fruits, vegetables, and whole grains.
 Over time, more vigorous exercise, such as running or swimming, can be added to the workout routine.

 What Might Happen if the Abdominal Muscles Aren’t Tightened?

 If the abdominal muscles are not tightened during a tummy tuck procedure, there is a risk that the abdominal muscles will continue to sag.
-Over time, particularly if the patient gains back some of their weight, this may result a less toned appearance.
+Over time, particularly if the patient gains back some of their weight, this may result in a less toned appearance.